razorpay/razorpay-cordova/README.md

 # Cordova/Phonegap bindings for Razorpay's Mobile SDKs

-Cordova plugin for integrating Razorpay's checkout.
+Offcial Cordova/Phonegap plugin for integrating Razorpay's checkout.
 Supported platforms are Android and iOS.

 ## Usage:
 Install the plugin